If you are looking for a small dog with a whole lot of personality, look no farther.

 This is because the parent breeds already resemble each other greatly in coloring and facial features.

-The greatest difference is going to be size.
-The Toy Fox Terrier is a toy breed while the Rat Terrier is a small to medium sized breed.
+The greatest difference is going to be in size.
+The Toy Fox Terrier is a toy breed while the Rat Terrier is a small to medium-sized breed.

 Because of this, the Toy Fox Rat Terrier will vary greatly in size, even within the same litter.
 His coloring is available in a broad spectrum.
 The fur is short and smooth, lying close to the body.

 Because of this shorter fur, the Toy Foxy Rat Terrier prefers warmer climates.

 To round off his appearance, the Toy Foxy Rat Terrier has very tall and erect ears, round eyes, and an elegant muzzle.